NextGeoss/ckanext-nextgeossharvest/README.md

 6. [A note on tests](#tests)

 ## <a name="repo"></a>What's in the repository
-The repository contains four plugins:
+The repository contains three plugins:
 1. `nextgeossharvest`, the base CKAN plugin
-2. `esa`, a harvester plugin for harvesting Sentinel datasets from SciHub or NOA
+2. `esa`, a harvester plugin for harvesting Sentinel datasets from SciHub, NOA, and CODE-DE via their DHuS interfaces
-3. `code_de`, a harvester plugin for harvesting Sentinel datasets from CODE-DE
-4. `itag` a harvester plugin for adding additional tags and metadata to datasets that have already been harvested (more on this later)
+3. `itag` a harvester plugin for adding additional tags and metadata to datasets that have already been harvested (more on this later)

 ## <a name="usage"></a>Basic usage
 1. Run `python setup.py develop` in the `ckanext-nextgeossharvest` directory.